saranya-s-narayanan/Duelyst2-card-game/README.md

 `playSpell(ActorRef, Card, Tile, BetterUnit)` which creates 4 spell objects, then checks the cardId's to the spell objects Id and triggers some fundamental logic required from the spells.
 As a side not, both this method and `drawUnitToBoard()` checks the cardID and also checks the cardId+10 as there are duplicate cards and the second card has an id of the first + 10.

+# Summoning on the board

+A unit would be summoned if a card is clicked in hand and a subsequent tile is clicked which is highlighted. `summonCard(ActorRef out, GameState gameState, Tile clicked, Player player)` was added in the TileClicked class. the player class was modified to add certain helper method such as `Unit getUnitbyCard(int i, Player p)` , `deleteCardInHand(ActorRef out, int playerID, GameState gameState)` and `createUnits(Player player)` whose tasks are evident of their names.